-There is an educational benefit to be gained by the inclusion of the animal in the instructional program.

-There is an appropriate plan for the control of the animal, especially for wild or poisonous animals.

-Any health concerns involving students, staff or other animals have been thoroughly addressed, for instance allergies, the vaccination status of the animal, if relevant, or the transmission of disease from the animal.

-The animal's health, safety and well-being have been appropriately evaluated.

-Sanitary issues have been addressed, the treatment of animal wastes and personal hygiene of students or staff in contact with the animals.
+- A. Whether there is an educational benefit to be gained by the inclusion of the animal in the instructional program; - B. Whether there is an appropriate plan for the control of the animal, especially for wild or poisonous animals; - C. That any health concerns involving students, staff or other animals have been thoroughly addressed, for instance allergies, the vaccination status of the animal, if relevant, or the transmission of disease from the animal; - D. The animal's health, safety and well-being have been appropriately evaluated; and - E. Sanitary issues have been addressed, including the treatment of animal wastes and personal hygiene of students or staff who will come in contact with the animals.